Adammatthiesen/MatthiesenXYZ/src/content/blog/tutorial-netboot.md

 So when I first started trying this i got extremly confused by Netboot.xyz's example by booting WinPE.
 But Moddern versions of windows installers already include a perfectly usable WinPE that I was able to use, now in some circumstances you may need to build a WinPE with Custom drivers.

 Below is my modification of **config/menus/menu.ipxe**

+There is two ways to edit this file... you could log-in to the Web-GUI <code>http://docker-host:3000</code> or, you could edit the physical <code>/local/path/to/config</code> you linked in the docker startup above. *This part **REQUIRES** you to configure volume binds in order to configure and save between reboots.*

 Menu Section (Line 43)
 ```